pagkly/Zed/Investopedia3/Target Markets What Everyone Should Know.md

 ### Segmenting the Market

 Dividing a target market into various segments is as simple as dividing the population into groups that can be measured by key characteristics.
-These include gender, age, [income levels](https://www.investopedia.com/articles/personal-finance/050615/are-you-top-one-percent-world.asp), race, education, religion, marital status, and geographic location.
+These include gender, age, [[income levels]](https://www.investopedia.com/articles/personal-finance/050615/are-you-top-one-percent-world.asp), race, education, religion, marital status, and geographic location.

 Consumers that fall into these groups tend to value the same products and services, which is why narrowing down these segments is one of the most important factors to determine target markets.
-For example, people who fall into a higher income bracket may be more likely to buy specialty coffee from [Starbucks](https://www.investopedia.com/articles/markets/021316/how-starbucks-makes-money-sbux.asp) instead of Dunkin' Donuts.
+For example, people who fall into a higher income bracket may be more likely to buy specialty coffee from [[Starbucks]](https://www.investopedia.com/articles/markets/021316/how-starbucks-makes-money-sbux.asp) instead of Dunkin' Donuts.

 A business may have more than one target market—a primary target market, which is the main focus, and a secondary target market, which is not as large but still has growth potential.